US4429141

 effects of neuro toxins and cardiovascular toxins which

-comprise administering to a mammal a therapeutic quantity of a
+comprise administering to a mammal a therapeutic quantity of

-carriers.
-The invention disclosed herein also includes the
+pharmaceutical carriers.
+The invention disclosed herein also

 The methods for producing cabenegrin I and cabenegrin II in